Key Stats for the Clackamas River Trail - 715

 Resist leaving valuables in the car.
 Trail fee applies at the Fish Creek Trailhead.

-Poison oak is thriving at the switchbacks in the burn area and in the power line clearings between Pup Creek and The Narrows.
+Poison oak is thriving in many places since the recent fires, especially in the power line clearings between Pup Creek and The Narrows.

 Pup Creek Falls is quite beautiful, especially in the Spring.
 Might be best to start from the Fish Creek end to see the falls.
 This will prevent you from needing to cross Pup and Cat Creeks which have abundant flows during the rainy seasons.
 Cat Creek can experience high debris flow which may inundate the stepping stones.